dwarcher/reboundgen/README.md

 2. SCSS files are available in the `dist/` folder.
 You can import the `_animations.scss` file to include all the animations.
 3. Simply put the corresponding class on the element you want to animate.
 For Example: `bounceInRight`.
 Note that for the flipping animations you may need `perspective: XXXXpx;` on the container element for the full effect.

-It's recommended that you comment out animations you aren't using from `_animations.scss`, as these animations can get quite large.
+It's recommended that you comment out animations you aren't using from `_animations.scss` to save on file size.
+If you just want to use a pre-built css file, you can find it [here](http://dwarcher.github.io/reboundgen/dist/reboundgen.min.css) (47kb.)

 ## How to customize and build your own animations